bestvibes/iPrepared/README.md

 #iPrepared
-A simple disaster preparation Android app I made my freshman year of high school for FLL (First Lego League) team Blazing Phoenix, which I was mentoring.
+A simple disaster preparation Android app I made my freshman year of high school in 2013 for FLL (First Lego League) team Blazing Phoenix, which I was mentoring.

 ##Features##
 1. Percent of how prepared you are for a natural disaster based on your checklists